-The decision of the Principal or his/her designee is the final decision for short-term out-of-school suspensions not exceeding ten (10) days, consecutively or cumulatively during a school year.
+The decision of the principal or the principal's designee is the final decision for short-term out-of-school suspensions not exceeding ten (10) days, consecutively or cumulatively during a school year.

 LONG-TERM SUSPENSION PROCEDURES UNDER M.G.L. ch.
 71 s.
 37H3/4: